draskell/Holiday-Gift-Exchange/README.md

 # Customizations that you need to make to use it:

-1. Modify the names list
+1. Modify the config.yml file to your settings.

-2. Modify the email list, should be in the same order as the names list.

-3. Add your username to the backup_output_file_path.

-4. Add your email and pasword to the send_mail function.
-Note: be careful, maybe just add your password, run, and then delete it without saving so that you don't have to store it in plain text.

-5. Customize the subject and text strings for a customized email. (optional)

-6. Add an image path to the 'im_path' field to attach and additional holiday greating. (optional)
+2. Add an image path to the 'im_path' field to attach and additional holiday greating. (optional)

 ## Gift Ideas: